 And here is a bit of perspective.
 Pitbull is a general term that describes, American pit bull terriers, American Staffordshire terriers, and the American bully.
 Moreover, saying that only these three breeds are prone to snapping is stating that they are peculiar and somehow different from all other dog breeds in existence.
 Really?
 C’mon!
 Any dog can snap!

 Let’s find out more about the causes of sudden aggression and what we can do about it.

-Why dogs suddenly snap
+Why do dogs suddenly snap

 Dogs exhibit aggression towards humans and other dogs in a variety of ways.
 They can bark, lunge, snap, snarl, growl, nip as well as bite.
 Furthermore, dogs will also show leash aggression.
-This when your pooch suddenly lunges at another person or dog when on a leash.
+This is when your pooch suddenly lunges at another person or dog when on a leash.

 There is a lot of false information that Pitbulls suddenly snap.
 One thing is certain, a generally healthy and happy dog will not snap.
 If they do, then this is a red flag and is a behavioral problem.
 Moreover, always enlist the help of your veterinary to find out the root cause of the sudden change in behavior.